 The Environmental Protection Agency says that the air inside your house might be five times more polluted than the air outside.
-Pollen, cooking fumes, toxic chemicals from cleaning products, pet dander, and mold spores can accumulate in your home, causing things like allergies, scratchy throats, and even difficulty breathing.
+Pollen, cooking fumes, fumes from cleaning products, pet dander, and mold spores can accumulate in your home over the course of day-to-day living.

 There are plenty of air filters, fans, and humidifiers on the market that claim to take care of all of these things, but the Dyson Pure Humidify + Cool combines all those devices into one of the smartest and practical purchases.
 I’ve never tried a Dyson product before, so when I got the opportunity to test the Pure Humidify + Cool, I was excited and a bit skeptical.
 Could one machine really do all of that?
 And if so, could it do it well?
 Read on to find out.

 As soon as I opened the Dyson package and took the Pure Humidify + Cool out of the box, I was impressed.
 Although it was pretty large and heavy, it had a sleek, streamlined design that fits nicely in the corner of my room.
 I chose the black and nickel color option, and it blended in nicely without looking too cumbersome.
 Dyson also offers a white and silver color scheme if you have a lighter aesthetic.

 It was also effortless to set up.
 The directions were straightforward and clear.
 I popped in the filters, filled the water basin with clean water (one fill will last for 36 hours), and pressed the power button.
 The machine looks more complicated than it is.
 It was simple to get started.